dernae/Module_19_Neural_Networks/README.md

    ### Data Preprocessing

-   - The target variable for this model is whether the efficiency of the money use was successful or not.
+   - The target variable for this model is the columns:"IS_SUCCESSFUL"-- whether the efficiency of the money use was successful or not.
-   - The variables considered to be features after optimization were: application type, affiliated sector of industry, use case for funding and Funding amount requested
+   - The variables considered to be features after optimization were the columns: application type, 'AFFILIATION' -- affiliated, 'CLASSIFICATION'--sector of industry, 'USE_CASE'--use case for funding and 'INCOME_AMT'--Funding amount requested
    - The variables that were neither targets nor features include: Identification columns ("EIN", "NAMES"),"SPECIAL_CONSIDERATIONS"--Special consideration for application, "ORGANIZATION"--Organization type.

    ### Compiling, Training, and Evaluating the Model
    - Overall, I used three neurons and three hidden layers as well as the "sigmoid" function for all